panaC/BookAssistant/README.md

   - DialogFlow: Google tools for chatbot creation, based on NLP technology.
 This tool allows you to understand the sentences expressed by the user and translate them into "intent".
 For example: for the reading of the novel "red and black", we can say it in several ways: I want to listen to red and black or Put the red and black of stendhal.
 With this tool that we program, the captured title will only be: red and black, no matter what the turn of the sentence.
 It is thanks to this kind of method that chatting with chatbots becomes more and more natural.

 A Google account is required to install "Actions-server".
 This account gives access to the DialogFlow console

+#### Intent
+An intent is a stimulus in the chatbot, it is a "Ping-Pong" interaction with the machine (ex: Next chapter).
+These interactions are programmed for the core of the application the audiobook reading.
+Other interactions will be added such as the discovery of the catalogue.
+The advantage of these "intents" is that they can be added relatively easily in standalone form, such as information about the association, opening hours, etc.
+An evolution of the prototype is the easier addition by configuring a new standalone "intent" (no call from Api).

+#### Application
+Audiobook playback is the core of the application, due to the limitation of the playback of audio files by the Google player present in these devices.
+We are obliged to use the tool such as.
+In this sense, accelerated reading is not available, nor is the 30s jump.